-I first made this hot smoked salmon with creamy pasta and pine nuts recipe when it first appeared in the March 2008 BBC Good Food magazine!
-We both love hot smoked salmon and the fact that it's so quick to make and is really full of flavour makes it a winner in our house.
+I first made the recipe when it first appeared in the March 2008 BBC Good Food magazine!
+David and I both love hot smoked salmon and the fact that it's so quick to make and is really full of flavour makes it a winner in our house.

 Tips